hristokoev/portfolio/src/projects/24-home.md

 tags: ["WordPress"]
 ---

+## Technologies used

+* WordPress, WooCommerce
+* Google Sheets API, Google Apps Script
+* PHP
+* JavaScript
+* HTML/CSS
+* Photoshop

-Will write about this project later.
+_This content is a work in progress.
+I'll write more about this project later._